Overview

 Sink configuration

-A sink streams data from a table to a destination (sink).
+A sink streams data from one or more tables to a destination (sink).
 All sinks share these configuration options:

 sinks: